ChartreuseK/rcgl/README.md

 # RCGL C Graphics Library

-**This library is currently unstable and may experience ABI changes**
+**This library is currently unstable and may experience API changes**

 A simple graphics library wrapper for SDL2 providing a simple linear frame-buffer interface with palettized 256-color.
 Designed to allow quick